Aikoyori/WhydidIdothis/README.md

 # Now how do I install it?
 Easy!

-Download the entire thing as ZIP (or git clone if you want to) the _EXTRACT_ WhydidIdothis-master into Dicey Dungeons' mod folder.
+Download the entire thing as ZIP (or git clone if you want to).

+Then **EXTRACT** WhydidIdothis-master into Dicey Dungeons' mod folder.

 Then either use in-game modselector or use `mod=WhydidIdothis` launch option.

 ## Licensing